lukevanin/SwiftPack/CitySearch/NOTES.md

 simply by visiting the descandants of the node.
 This iteration can be abstracted as a Collection, so that the data can accessed by the app easily.
 - Memory usage should be within a reasonable limits to allow the entire data set to be loaded into memory.
-The source file takes about 19MB of space on disk which, even if this file is stored verbatim in memory, is unlikely to exceed the memory available to the app.
+The source file takes about 19MB of space on disk, which includes the overhead of storing content as JSON, such as extra formatting characters (`"`, `[]`, `{}`), and extra characters used to encode numbers.
+The data should require less space once it is deserialized.
+Even if this data is stored verbatim in memory is unlikely to exceed the memory available to the app.

 Cons: